-- Placement - students are expected to find a community organization with which to serve or your professor will provide you with a list of acceptable organizations where you can serve.
+- Placement - You are expected to find a community organization with which to serve or your professor will provide you with a list of acceptable organizations where you can serve.

 In each of these models, a fundamental goal is to connect your service experience with the classroom content.
 Your professor will have assignments and reflection activities that will help you make these connections.

-As you serve, we ask you to consider the following components of service-learning that advance social justice:
+As you serve, consider the following components of service-learning:

-- Encounter - be open to building inclusive and caring relationships with individuals you meet as you serve.
+- Encounter - Be open to building relationships with individuals you meet as you serve.

 - Engage - Consider the context (historical, political, economic, socio-cultural) as you serve and think about how your service is part of the broader dynamic of Chicago's communities.